Measurement of $\Lambda$ Polarization in the $\pi^{-}p \to K^{0} \Lambda$ Reaction at $p_{\pi^{-}}=1.33$ GeV/$c$ toward a New $\Lambda p$ Scattering Experiment: Abstract

 \section{Abstract}

-This paper presents high-precision experimental data of the polarization of the $\Lam$ hyperon in the $\PiKL$ reaction, measured in the angular range $0.6<\costkz<1.0$ with a fine bin width of $d\costkz=0.05$.
-The data were obtained from the J-PARC E40 experiment at the K1.8 beamline in the J-PARC Hadron Experimental Facility.
-The observed average polarization of $\Lam$ in the range $0.60<\costkz<0.85$ was $0.932 \pm 0.058 \,(\text{stat}) \pm 0.028 \,(\text{syst})$, demonstrating the successful extraction of precise polarization observables.
-This result provides essential experimental input for partial wave analysis (PWA) of dynamical coupled-channel (DCC) models, which aim to uncover the underlying mechanisms of $N^{*}$ resonances that emerge in intermediate states of $\pi N$ and $\gamma N$ interactions.
-Besides, it indicates the feasibility of a strongly polarized $\Lam$ beam suitable for future $\Lp$ scattering experiments (e.g., J-PARC E86).
+Understanding the spectrum and dynamics of excited nucleon states ($N^{*}$ resonances) remains a central challenge in hadron physics, as these resonances emerge in intermediate states of $\pi N$ and $\gamma N$ interactions.
+The dynamical coupled-channel (DCC) models addressing this problem rely critically on experimental inputs for partial wave analyses (PWA).
+However, polarization observables of hyperons, which serve as sensitive probes of reaction mechanisms, have so far been limited in precision.
+To end this, we aim to provide high-precision measurements of the polarization of the $\Lambda$ hyperon produced in the $\PiKL$ reaction.
+The data were obtained with the J-PARC E40 experiment at the K1.8 beamline of the J-PARC Hadron Experimental Facility.
+The polarization of the $\Lambda$ was precisely measured in the angular range $0.6 < \costkz < 1.0$ with a fine bin width of $d\costkz = 0.05$.
+The observed average polarization in the region $0.60 < \costkz < 0.85$ was $0.932 \pm 0.058 (\text{stat}) \pm 0.028 (\text{syst})$.
+These results provide essential input for PWAs of DCC models, contributing to a deeper understanding of $N^{*}$ resonance dynamics.
+Furthermore, the strong $\Lambda$ polarization observed indicates the feasibility of developing a highly polarized $\Lambda$ beam, opening prospects for future $\Lambda p$ scattering experiments such as J-PARC E86.